VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/dynamics.md

 {{< /columns >}}

-The key take away from the two different kinds of clipping is that while both add harmonics, hard clipping adds **significantly** more.
+The key takeaway from the two different kinds of clipping is that while both add harmonics, hard clipping adds **significantly** more.
 That is, it adds a lot more to the higher frequencies.
 Clipping often has gain to bring the signal back up to the same amplitude, but if this is done, it will usually be a few Loudness Units<a class="ptr">(1)</a> higher in volume.
 This is because more harmonics *sounds* louder.

 ### Waveshaping